 Now, Homan and Sessions are making good on their words.

-In response, on Thursday the Oakland City Council voted to end all cooperation with federal immigration agents.
+In response to the sweep, the Oakland City Council voted to end all cooperation with federal immigration agents.
 And in a statement to the San Francisco Examiner, acting Mayor of San Francisco London Breed stood her ground.
 “We will not turn our backs on the people of this city because of threats from the Trump administration,” she said.
 “We will continue to fight in the courts to ensure that the hardworking immigrants of this city and state are protected.”

-It will be a fight on multiple fronts.
+It will be a fight on multiple fronts, and the Justice Department isn’t the only one using the courtroom as a battleground.
 In 2017, California Attorney General Xavier Becerra’s office filed 24 lawsuits against the federal government, on issues ranging from education to birth control.
 But there are two key topics that have put the state and Sessions in close, warring proximity: drugs and immigration.

 Going for the Gold(en State)

-The rumored decision to target California in this immigration raid is not just strategic: It is symbolic.
+The decisions to target California in the immigration raid and, now, the lawsuit, are not just strategic, but symbolic.
 The Golden State is not the only one pushing back against the administration’s immigration stance.
 Many cities have taken up that mantle, and in August, Illinois Governor Bruce Rauner signed the Illinois Trust Act.
 Also known as SB-31, the bill restricts local law enforcement from arresting or detaining people based solely on their immigration status, and from handing undocumented immigrants over to federal immigration agencies without a judicial warrant.

 If the Trust Act isn’t a twin of the California bill, it’s at least a close relative.
 But the Illinois bill received comparatively less press—and less backlash.
 Federal officials did not go on television calling for Illinois’ blood.